-- Generalization

-- Since we deal with linear learning algorithms, we know (???) that they will all converge eventually to a perfect representation.

-- All can represent the data

-- So, how do we compare:

-- How many examples are needed to get to a given level of accuracy?

-- Efficiency: How long does it take to learn a hypothesis and evaluate it (perexample)?

-- Robustness (to noise);

-- Adaptation to a new domain, ....
+- Generalization - Since we deal with linear learning algorithms, we know (???) that they will all converge eventually to a perfect representation. - All can represent the data - So, how do we compare: - How many examples are needed to get to a given level of accuracy? - How many mistakes will an algorithm make before getting to a give level of accuracy? - Efficiency: How long does it take to learn a hypothesis and evaluate it (per-example)? - Robustness (to noise); - Adaptation to a new domain, .... - One key issue here turns out to be the characteristics of the data

-- With (1) being the most fundamental question:

-- Compare as a function of what?

-- One key issue is the characteristics of the data